justin4v/ZettelNotes/Book Reading/设计模式GoF/创建型/Prototype.md

 2. Moreover, these patterns let a client work with application-specific classes withoutmodification.
 3. Additional benefits of the Prototype pattern are listed below.
 	1. Adding and removing products at run-time.
 Prototypes let you incorporate a new concrete product class into a system simply by registering a prototypical instance with the client.
 	2. Specifying new objects by varying values.
-Highly dynamic systems let you define new behavior through object composition—by specifying values for an object's variables, for example—and not by defining new classes.
+Highly dynamic systems let you define new behavior through object composition—by specifying values for an object's variables, for example—and not by defining new classes.
+		1. You effectively define new kinds of objects by instantiating existing classes and registering the instances as prototypes of client objects.
+A client can exhibit new behavior by delegating responsibility to the prototype.
+		2. This kind of design lets users define new "classes" without programming.
+In fact, cloning a prototype is similar to instantiating a class.
 	3. Specifying new objects by varying structure.
 Many applications build objects from parts and subparts.
 	4. Reduced subclassing.
-FactoryMethod (107)often produces a hierarchy of Creator classes that parallels the product class hierarchy.
+FactoryMethod often produces a hierarchy of Creator classes that parallels the product class hierarchy.
 The Prototype pattern lets you clone a prototype instead of asking a factory method to make a new object.
 Hence you don't need a Creator class hierarchy at all.
 	5. Configuring an application with classes dynamically.

+## 缺点
+The main liability of the Prototype pattern isthat each subclass of Prototype must implement the Clone operation, which may be difficult.